lazybensch/ember-cli-filter-by-query/README.md

 filterByQuery( guy.get('friends'), ['name','surname'], controller.get('query'));
 ```

-Notice that in this case, the first and last argument can't be property keys anymore but have to be the actuall array and query.
+Notice that in this case, the first and last argument can't be property keys anymore but have to be the actual array and query.

 ## additional Options